att/rcloud.params/README.md

 This RCloud package allows notebook variables to be exposed as parameters, both through query parameters and through UI elements.
 Useful for re-rendering a notebook and easily changing key inputs.

+# Installation

+* Install rcloud.params package
+* Enable `rcloud.params` extension via Settings panel (or add it to `rcloud.alluser.addons` property in conf/rcloud.conf settings file)

+> Note - due to https://github.com/att/rcloud/issues/1713, an attempt to use rcloud.params by importing it via notebook will prevent Notebook parameters from being parsed.

 # Frontend Control Functions

 ## HTML R Functions